twop/ts-union/README.md

 # ts-union

-Tiny library (<1Kb unminified & unzipped) for algebraic sum types in typescript.
+A tiny library for algebraic sum types in typescript.
 Inspired by [unionize](https://github.com/pelotom/unionize) and [F# discriminated-unions](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/discriminated-unions) (and other ML languages)

 ## Installation